UCCompSoc/uccompsoc.github.io/assets/img/README.md

 These pictures have been scaled down from their originals, to reduce website data usage.
+Additionally, the SVG's have had their padding removed.

-If you require the source pictures, please get in touch at [marketing@compsoc.org.nz](mailto:marketing@compsoc.org.nz)
+If you require any source files, please get in touch at [marketing@compsoc.org.nz](mailto:marketing@compsoc.org.nz)